 The nose is an important organ to help distinguish taste.
-Swirl the wine and poke your nose into the glass, and take short sniffs.
+Swirl the wine, poke your nose into the glass, and sniff briefly.
 For beginners, descriptive terms should be general rather than too specific.
-Given the wide range of perceptions, Wilson advises that it is sufficient for the inexperienced to distinguish between a smell that is floral, fruity, or spicy rather than specific associations.
+Given the wide range of perceptions, Wilson advises that it is sufficient for the inexperienced to distinguish between a floral, fruity, or spicy smell rather than specific associations.

 With more experience, a taster will recognize that a wine aged in American oak can smell of vanilla more than French oak or a hint of chocolate or truffles.
 But to say it is Anjou or Bartlett pear can be a bit snooty.
 A glass of young wine is said to have an aroma and an aged wine a bouquet.